-Celtics Notes: Javonte Green Making Solid Case For Minutes Off Bench
+NESN

 Here are some other notes from Thursday’s Hornets-Celtics game:

-— Walker struggled out of the gates in his return to Spectrum Center, going 0-for-6 in the first half, but it wasn’t much better for his replacement, former Celtics point guard Terry Rozier.
+— Walker struggled out of the gates in his return to Spectrum Center, going 0-for-6 in the first half.
+But it wasn’t much better for his replacement, former Celtics point guard Terry Rozier.

 Rozier also went 0-for-6 from the floor over the first two quarters against the C’s.
 Although the two guards followed similar first-half paths, they veered apart after the break.
 Walker went on to knock down three third-quarter 3-pointers, which helped him find some rhythm en route to a 14-point, six-assist night.
 Rozier ultimately shot 1-for-11, totaling just three points and four turnovers in an ugly outing.